TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Introduction

 \section{Introduction}

 Modern machine learning (ML) systems increasingly outsource training and inference to third-party infrastructure, including public clouds, inference marketplaces, edge clusters, and specialized accelerators~\cite{zhang2019empirical}.
 This outsourcing is driven by the rapidly growing cost of ML computation, which has led to two notable trends.
 First, to conserve scarce compute budgets, practitioners often trade accuracy for cost at serving time, for example, by switching to smaller models, lowering precision, or coarsening quality knobs.
 Second, \emph{platform opacity} makes these trade-offs invisible: in ML-as-a-service (MLaaS) platforms, whether closed-source proprietary models or open-model inference services, users cannot see which model was executed, what inputs were processed, or whether results faithfully reflect the intended computation.
-As a result, users accept outputs they cannot independently verify, leaving them exposed to silent downgrades such as model swaps, early exit~\cite{lahiany2022pteenet}, or quantization~\cite{zhao2024atom}, or service discrepancies like altered advertisement embeddings.
+As a result, users accept outputs they cannot independently verify, leaving them exposed to silent downgrades such as model swaps, early exit~\cite{lahiany2022pteenet}, or quantization~\cite{zhao2024atom}, as well as service-level discrepancies such as manipulated advertisement embeddings that redirect ad placements toward irrelevant products.
 When consumers of results do not control the underlying hardware, \emph{verifiable ML} becomes a crucial system problem: the user should be provided with an efficiently verifiable proof certifying that the output was generated by executing an agreed model on agreed inputs~\cite{jia2021proof, choi2023tools}.